We are building a new GP team at our newly merged Glodwick Practice in Oldham. Come and have a look around!

 We think community matters, and aim to use our practices to bring people together, whether that’s in a gardening club or a toddler group, or just for a coffee morning!
 We are passionate about being clinically excellent, as well as compassionate, kind and welcoming.

-We are really proud of being rated Outstanding by the CQC at 3 of our practices, the first primary care provider in England to achieve this standard in multiple locations.
+We are really proud of being rated Outstanding by the CQC at four of our practices, the first primary care provider in England to achieve this standard in multiple locations.

 Want to learn more?